Intel Graphics Technology: Graphics Virtualization Technology

-Gen9 (i.e. Graphics powering 6th through 9th generation Intel processors) is the last generation of the software-based vGPU solution GVT-G (Intel® Graphics Virtualization Technology –g).

-SR-IOV (Single Root IO Virtualization) is supported only on platforms with 11th Generation Intel® Core™ "G" Processors (products formerly known as Tiger Lake) or newer.
-This leaves Rocket Lake (11th Gen Intel Processors) without support for GVT-g and/or SR-IOV.
-This means Rocket Lake has no full virtualization support.
-Started from 12th Generation Intel® Core™ Processors, both desktop and laptop Intel CPUs have GVT-g and SR-IOV support.
+Intel identifies Gen9 graphics as the last generation supported by its software-based GVT-g solution.
+Its documentation distinguishes GVT-g from hardware-based SR-IOV, which is available on specified newer platforms; the presence of one does not imply support for the other.

 Multiple monitors

 Ivy Bridge

 HD 2500 and HD 4000 GPUs in Ivy Bridge CPUs are advertised as supporting three active monitors, but this only works if two of the monitors are configured identically, which covers many but not all three-monitor configurations.
 The reason for this is that the chipsets only include two phase-locked loops (PLLs) for generating the pixel clocks timing the data being transferred to the displays.

 Therefore, three simultaneously active monitors can only be achieved when at least two of them share the same pixel clock, such as: